It’s about the Beer, not the Boat

 by Craig Leweck, Scuttlebutt

-I do tire of hearing people compare boats and then using that as a basis for judging what is the better one design class.
+I do tire of hearing people compare boat performance and then using that as a basis for judging what is the better one design class.
 To me that is short-sighted chest-pounding.

 The purpose of a one design class is to bring together like-minded people to enjoy comradery and competition in a boat they enjoy and feel competent sailing.
 When everyone is doing the same thing for the same reason, the beer tastes better at the end of the day.